Here are 15 of the best horror authors and their most well-known works.

 - Dark Tales, $5.99

 4. Clive Barker

-Clive Barker is a well-known playwright, film director, and author in the horror genre.
+English man Clive Barker is a well-known playwright, film director, and horror author.
+Clive Barker merges horror and high fantasy, refusing to abide by the traditional rules.
 His debut set of short stories, The Books of Blood, received high praise from Stephen King.
-Clive Barker is an author who merges horror and high-fantasy, refusing to abide by the traditional rules.

 Several of his stories have been made into movies, including Hellraiser and Candyman.
 In addition, Barker received an Academy Award for Best Adapted Screenplay for his work on Gods and Monsters, a period drama published in 1998 about the last days in the life of another esteemed film director, James Whale.